SimoKiihamaki/mcp-knowledge-graph/README.md

 ## Enhanced Memory Features

 ### Context Window Optimization
-- `read_graph` now returns only entity names and types by default (saving context window space)
+- `read_graph` now returns only entity names and types by default
+- This significantly reduces context window usage
 - Full entity details available on demand with the `fullDetails` parameter

 ### Temporal Awareness
 - All entities and relations include timestamps for creation and last access
 - Access counters track usage patterns over time
+- Entities gain relevance scores based on access frequency

 ### Working Memory Context
 - A separate working memory context system tracks currently active entities
 - Entities are ranked by relevance based on access patterns
 - Automatic tracking of recently discussed topics
+- Current conversation topic tracking

 ### Memory Triggers
 - Automatic detection of when memory functions should be used
 - Identifies patterns in user messages that indicate memory operations
+- Provides guidance on when to store vs. retrieve information

 ### Documentation Guidelines
 - Built-in standards for entity naming conventions
 - Guidelines for effective observation formatting
+- Clear rules for what information should/shouldn't be stored

 ## Available Memory Tools